 Limited Distraction Environment:

-This is a classroom with 15 students or less.
-Faculty will need to find a space on campus to provide this accommodation.
+This accommodation is a classroom with 15 students or less.

 Small Conference Room: